Starting an Electrical Pre-apprenticeship: Tips & Job Options

 The truth is that if you’re a total beginner, it can be tough to land an apprenticeship.
 Most employers don’t hire apprentices who have zero training or experience.

-Instead, they look for candidates who already know the basics of installing wiring, following electrical codes, and staying safe, as Herzing instructor Lakeram Ramkaran explains.
+Instead, they look for candidates who already know the basics of installing wiring, following electrical codes, and staying safe.

 Plus, a good trade school will actively help you find apprenticeships and connect with sponsors who commonly hire their graduates.